gamesbook/protograf/docs/source/hexagonal_grids.rst

       The ``LinkLine`` command  has the following properties:

       - the grid used is *hexgrid* (as defined for all these examples)
+      - *locations* are set to ``"0101,0403,0104"``

-      - ``"0101,0403,0104"`` represent the coordinates of multiple start and end locations in the grid, between which the line is drawn.
-The first is drawn between the first and second hexagon; the second between the second and third hexagon specified.
-By default, the lines use the *x* and *y* values of the centre of the hex in which they start or end, and use the default styling.
+      The string contains the coordinates of multiple start and end locations in the grid, between which the line is drawn.

+      The first lines is drawn between the first and second hexagon;
+      the second between the second and third hexagon specified.

+      By default, the ``Linkline`` uses the *x* and *y* values of the centre of the hexagon in which it starts or ends, and uses the default styling.

-      **Note** that in this example, the *grid=* and *locations=* are ommitted;
+      **Note** that in this example, the *grid=* and *locations=* are omitted;
-      the program can just use the values presented, provided they are in the correct order.
+      the program can just use the values presented, provided they are in the correct order shown above.

 ===== ======